CALL FOR PAPERS:

 WORLD HISTORY THEORY AND PRACTICE:

-We welcome paper proposals from world history practitioners—world history instructors, advanced graduate students, public historians, librarians, archivists, and museum curators—who research and teach world history and study how states and borders have shaped our histories.
+We welcome digital applications of world history and paper proposals from world history practitioners—world history instructors, advanced graduate students, public historians, librarians, archivists, and museum curators—who research and teach world history and study how gender and technology have shaped our culture and our histories.
 In particular, we are interested in proposals that highlight the significance of research for the practice of world history or how the practice of world history affects the way that we conceptualize research.

-Please submit a 250 word abstract for a 20-minute presentation and a brief resume to conference organizers at email@example.com by January 31, 2013.
+Please submit a 250 word abstract for a 20-minute presentation and a one-page CV or resumé to conference organizers at email@example.com by January 31, 2015.